PythonRSAS/pythonrsas.github.io/_posts/2022-06-28-1-Learn-recursion.md

 The simplest example I think is the natural number sequence $$1, 2, 3, 4, 5, 6, ...$$

+An important tip: don't be intimated by recursions.
+Insert as many print statements as you need to see what the program is doing.

 ## Natural number
 The natural numbers can be expressed as: